priscillaclark/devops-portfolio/README.md

 # 🚀 DevOps Projects

-This portfolio consists of five integrated and progressive DevOps projects.
+This portfolio consists of different integrated and progressive DevOps projects.
 Each project is designed to simulate a realistic environment and demonstrate core competencies required for CloudOps, DevOps, and GitOps engineering roles.

 ## 🔧 Tech Stack Covered